thenem/ts-euchre/README.md

 # ts-euchre
-My attempt at creating a game using Phaser and Typscript.
+My attempt at creating a game using Phaser and Typescript.
 It is not complete at all.